CSG Continues Positive Momentum in New York; Adds Three New Attorneys to Form Immigration, Alternative Capital Law Groups

 Murphy works with offshore investors in both direct investment and regional center petitions, and has counseled individual EB-5 investors on Source of Funds; Path of Funds; Office of Foreign Assets Control and other requirements.
 Her experience spans working with large corporate clients and startups seeking E, H and L nonimmigrant visas, as well as extraordinary ability individuals, including entrepreneurs and entertainers.

-“As the domestic labor market continues to tighten, many organizations are looking abroad for elite talent,” said Catherine P. Wells, Chair of CSG’s Labor & Employment Group.
+“As the domestic labor market continues to tighten, many organizations are looking abroad for elite talent,” said Catherine P. Wells, Chair of CSG’s Employment Group.
 “The insight delivered by our Immigration Law Group will be integral to our corporate clients as they seek to gain an edge in today’s particularly competitive business environment.”

 “In addition to deepening CSG’s labor-related suite of services, the group’s background will be a tremendous asset on matters involving alternative forms of capital,” added Edward B. Stevenson, Co-Chair of the firm’s Corporate & Securities Group.
 “Whether investing or raising funds through the EB-5 program or real estate securities offerings, their unique experience will undoubtedly add value to the capital raising process.”